jennomics/WorkflowPaper/Building a 16S rDNA Phylogenetic Tree.md

 ##Building the Tree with FastTree

 There are two ways to get FastTree, which will be required for building the tree from your alignment.
-The first is to move to section 10.1.4 and install Phylosift which contains a working version of FastTree.
-In this case, you will simply call the program from the Phylosift directory with the following command (be sure the path to Phylosift is correct):
+The first is to use Phylosift (installed in 9.1.4) which contains a working version of FastTree.
+In this case, you will simply call the program from the Phylosift directory with the following command (be sure the path to Phylosift calls the correct version):

     /phylosift/osx/FastTree -nt RDP_alignment_clean.fa > tree_file.tre